 - Medication (anti-inflammatory)

-- Referral to a Gillette specialist in rheumatology or neurologic services
+- Referral to a Gillette specialist in neurologic services

 Keeping a pain journal before your visit can be helpful for providers to understand the causes of chronic pain.
 In more acute cases, or a sudden onset of pain, always consider an evaluation at an emergency room or urgent care, especially if there are changes in sensation, motor function or mental status.